The Rodder’s Journal 32 Roadster Hot Rod For Sale

 Classic Instruments electronic speedometer

-Sid Chavers Bop Top in off white with removable rear window
+Sid Chavers Bop Top in off white with a removable rear window

 DuPont Black urethane paint